rcls/sytyaful/README.md

   Everything is boxed using `Rc`.
 Only a factor of two slower than the Haskell versions.

+  Needs the nightly compilers for `Lazy`.  `Lazy` sucks for use in a function signature or data-structure.
+That makes it useless for most purposes, as far as I can see.
+But we're doing functional programming, so we just wrap the object in a λ-abstraction.

   Attempting to un-box anything much failed, on my inability to do lifetime gymnastics inside data-structures.
 You can't do explicit lifetime intersections, and universal lifetime quantifiers inside datatypes appear